 It was to be powered by Porsche’s own front-mounted V8, potentially a new 80 degree unit.
 However, its conception coincided with the post-1987 recession, one which almost brought several specialist manufacturers to their knees by the early ’90s.
 In the wake of this, several key Porsche projects fell by the wayside, the 989 being one of them in 1992.

 But did we really miss much?
 While its styling (on the surface at least) appears a good deal more harmonious than the model that eventually went on sale, the Panamera is probably a more complete package.

 For one thing, the 989 wears its 911 influences a little too overtly, especially as they were cues that would later manifest themselves to some extent in perhaps the most controversial 911 derivative ever – Pinky Lai’s 996.

 And as is abundantly clear, with its sharply sloping fastback roofline, 989 would have been a rather confined space for rear seat passengers, to say nothing about luggage.
 Perhaps the Panamera’s rather ample rump was there for a reason?

 Realistically, the 928 would have been a far superior stylistic and conceptual jumping off point, but by then Porsche had, under styling chief Harm Lagaay jettisoned Anatole Lapine’s styling legacy, opting for something of a retro theme, based firmly upon their evergreen brand icon.

-It was another decade before we finally saw a four-seater Porsche in production, but the 2003 Cayenne was a horse of an altogether different stripe.
-It did however soften the motoring world for the 2010 Panamera, which takes us back where we started.
+It would be another decade before we finally saw a full four-seater Porsche in production, but the 2003 Cayenne was a horse of an altogether different stripe.
+It did however soften up the motoring world for the 2009 Panamera, which takes us back where we started.